DianaGur/Programming-language-Interpreter-/README.md

 INTRODUCTION:
 The program language is very similar to the Lisp PL.
 The program supports simple math opration such as: addition, subtraction, multiplication and division.
-Also the program can manage functions and short "If" statments.
+Also the program can manage while loops and short "If" statments.
 All this allows you to create very simple programs that can solve complicated problems using computer.
 We choose the program to be dynamically typed because those languages offer flexibility and simplicity, as developers do not need to declare variable types explicitly, and they can work with a wide range of data types without restrictions.